ricocatford/black-dog-shop/TESTING.md

 ## 5. Bugs

 ### Solved bugs

-Throughout development, I've encountered quite a few critical bugs that gave me a bit of a headache, all of them were eventually solved.
+During development, I've encountered quite a few critical bugs that gave me a bit of a headache, all of them were eventually solved.
 Below you can find a list of the commits where they have been solved:

 - Checkout form was not working at all: fixed in commit [f318675daefba0b903159267c87798ac11eff9cd](https://github.com/ricocatford/black-dog-shop/commit/f318675daefba0b903159267c87798ac11eff9cd)
 - Stripe was creating Payment intents but was not proceeding with them: fixed in commit [f862061df228b3136e0d054ad1cdd3bf45ed12fe](https://github.com/ricocatford/black-dog-shop/commit/f862061df228b3136e0d054ad1cdd3bf45ed12fe)
 - Product management features were not working due to syntax error: fixed in commit [267644f01dc41fb251a8a4506e0f93058f907900](https://github.com/ricocatford/black-dog-shop/commit/267644f01dc41fb251a8a4506e0f93058f907900)
 - Anonymous users were unable to checkout: fixed in commit [c5e5b624c647627020c81e13daee00452e3fa829](https://github.com/ricocatford/black-dog-shop/commit/c5e5b624c647627020c81e13daee00452e3fa829)
+- Products with no image attached were not rendering 'noimage.png' from media folder, ended up duplicating this image and putting it into static folder: fixed in commit [1c487366152acbb57e6c11ada8ee939eaf6184bd](https://github.com/ricocatford/black-dog-shop/commit/1c487366152acbb57e6c11ada8ee939eaf6184bd)

+### Unsolved bugs
+The only unsolved bug so far it has to do with Home background image when viewing website with some mobile phone devices (tested on iPhone 14 and Huawei 2019).
+When you open up mobile navbar, the image doesn't expand as expected and remains fixed instead.
+Anyway, it does not have much impact for the user experience and would like to solve it in the near future.